Klasmart-Engineering/klasmart-pdf-service/routes.md

 # API Documentation

 - GET /:pdfFilename/view.html - Example: `https://live.alpha.kidsloop.net/some-document.pdf/view.html`.
 Responds with HTML page for rendering the PDF document.
 Responsds with content type text/html.
 - GET /:pdfFilename/validate - Example: `https://live.alpha.kidsloop.net/some-document.pdf/validate`.
 Attempts to validate the PDF document by individually rendering each page.
-Responds with content type application/json - { valid: boolean }.
+Responds with content type application/json - { valid: boolean, pages: number }.
 - GET /:pdfFilename/page/:pageNumber  - Example: `https://live.alpha.kidsloop.net/some-document.pdf/page/1`.
 Loads JPEG render of a page of the PDF document, creating a render if not already rendered.
 Responds with content type image/jpeg.
 - GET /:pdfFilename/render-page/:pageNumber - Example: `https://live.alpha.kidsloop.net/some-document.pdf/render-page/1`. - **Only available when application running in development mode!** This endpoint is used to test image rendering.
 Does not attempt to load the image from storage and instead always creates a fresh render of the PDF page.
 Responds with content type image/jpeg.